facebook/react/docs/docs/ref-02-component-api.md

 > `setState()` does not immediately mutate `this.state` but creates a pending state transition.
 Accessing `this.state` after calling this method can potentially return the existing value.
 >
 > There is no guarantee of synchronous operation of calls to `setState` and calls may be batched for performance gains.
+>
+> `setState()` will always trigger a re-render unless conditional rendering logic is implemented in `shouldComponentUpdate()`.
+If mutable objects are being used and the logic cannot be implemented in `shouldComponentUpdate()`, calling `setState()` only when the new state differs from the previous state will avoid unnecessary re-renders.

 ### replaceState